luhm/recipe_page_main/README.md

 <ins>**20/11/2024**

 I worked on the structure of this project, the style of titles, the table and `<p>` tag.
 Now I have to perfect some style details such as numbers on 'Instructions' section.

+<ins>**21/11/2024**

+I worked on the nutrition's table style.
+I had much trouble making only the bottom border appear, but I finally did it!
+I had to make every line of the table one table itself and, after that, put an `id` on the last "table/line" to make its border non existant.
+I think there's maybe a better way, but I couldn't find neither in my notes either online.
+I will search more deeply in the future.